dmortkowitz/angular-bookshelf/README.md

 The user will want to download the Git Repository from the app's Github Repository.
 Once there, navigate to the unzipped project folder in
 ```
+> A note on installation: This project relies on a Firebase key, which is ignored upon Upload for security reasons.
+In order for you to install and properly run this application, you will need to acquire a key from Firebase, and create the appropriate api-keys.ts file in the *app* folder, with the correct export const masterFirebaseConfig at top, before the credentials.
 ### Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.